marwahaha/GitHub_Overview/README.md

 #### Objectives:

 * [x] set up basic HTML structure
-* [ ] make 'folders' equal to the amount of projects my Github has
+* [x] make 'folders' equal to the amount of projects my Github has
 * [ ] set up spacing with bootstrap
+* [ ] set up height spacing with script
 * [ ] add 'tab' at the top of each folder
 * [ ] make tab sticky
 * [ ] add images